-Property and equipment are stated at cost if purchased, or estimated fair market value if donated.
+Property and equipment are stated at cost of acquisition or construction, or estimated fair market value if donated.
+The cost of maintenance and repairs is charged to expense as incurred.
 Depreciation is computed on the straight-line method over the estimated useful lives of the assets.
 Equipment purchases of under \$5,000 are expensed as incurred.